Temouchenty/qb-lumberjack/README.md

 # Install

-Put folder in your resources and change name to qb-lumberjack, then change config and enjoy from script.
+Put folder in your resources and change name to qb-lumberjack, then change config and execute sql in your database. after that, enjoy from script.
 ```
 ensure qb-lumberjack
 ```